 One of the most popular Indian classical instruments, the Sitar has a rich and complex heritage.
 Having its origin dated back to the ancient Veena, the Sitar has been in use for more than seven centuries and has gained the prominence in the royal court of the Mughal Empire in India.
-Believed to have been invented by the Sufi musician and poet Amir Khusrow, the crafting process of this instrument is of thoroughly a complex one.
+Believed to have been invented by a musician Amir Khusrow (the namesake of famous Sufi musician and poet), the crafting process of this instrument is of thoroughly a complex one.
 It has always been constructed by proficient Sitar ‘makers’.

 Among the most accomplished Sitar makers in India at present, the P & Brothers is a prominent name.
 Established by the late Sri Panchkori Karmakar, after whom the enterprise is named, his brother ran the business until his own early demise.
 The family tradition is now being continued by Panchkori’s nephew Sri Suman Karmakar.
 He is one of those rare makers in Kolkata now who generally does all the work, from crafting the instrument to finishing, from his shop.
 Suman is profoundly influenced by the legend Sri Hiren Roy in terms of tone and style and it also reflects in his instruments that emanate a dark, warmer sound.
 Compared to the instruments from other contemporary makers, Karmakar’s Sitars are heavier and massive in construction and traditional in fitting, rendering them one of the most unique and impressive Sitars crafted in Kolkata.